 Select “public” and “dbcreator” from the Role list for the user.
 The user will need these roles to connect to the database and access database functions.

-Select the respective database in the user mapping tab for that particular user .
-Select Grant permission to connect to database engine and login enabled in the Status tab.
+Select the respective database in the user mapping tab for a particular user .
+Select Grant permission to connect to the database engine and login enabled in the Status tab.

 Schema Definition

-The following files may be used to create a new schema base on the new user created in the previous step:
+The following files may be used to create a new schema based on the new user created in the previous step:

 Minimum of 2 DDL scripts to define tables, indexes, and default data records.